 Error!
 Reference source not found. (informative) provides a more detailed discussion of approaches to normative constraints on SNOMED CT and identifies the need for further development of formal vocabulary rules to support this.

-Documentation conventions

 This document includes hyperlinks to external documents as well as to other sections within this document, which can be identified by the cited section number listed at the end of the reference, e.g. (§ Error!
 Reference source not found.) for Appendix B Section 3.

 In this document references to SNOMED CT concepts and expressions are represented using the SNOMED CT Compositional Grammar.
 An extension to this grammar is used in this document to represent constraints on use of SNOMED CT concepts and expressions.

 It is recommended to review the material on the extended grammar, which is explained in SNOMED CT Compositional Grammar - extended (§ Error!
 Reference source not found.), together with references to the SNOMED CT source material related to the underlying logical model before reading the main part of this guide.
 Reviewing Table 12 (Compositional Grammar extension - Constraint symbols) should be especially useful, as it provides the meaning of the symbols that are used in the compositional grammar examples that are provided throughout this document.

+Conformance statements are identified in the normative sections using this convention:

 Background